Pengfei-Hu/DocMamba/README.md

 The following strategies are crucial to ensure stable and efficient training:

 - ✅ **Whole Word Masking (WWM) Refinement**: Following standard MLM pre-training, an additional round using WWM further boosts model performance.
+See `MLMProcessor` in `./libs/data/gma/transform.py`
 - ✅ **Avoid `<pad>` Tokens** during batching: Do **not** pad short sequences up to the longest in a batch.
 Instead, **truncate longer sequences** to match the shortest.
 This avoids instability and NaN issues during training.
+See `TokenProcessor` in `./libs/data/gma/transform.py`
 - ✅ **Dynamic Bucketing Strategy**: Input sequences are grouped into non-overlapping buckets based on their lengths, with each bucket covering a fixed range of 64.
 Within each bucket, sequences are uniformly truncated to the same length, and the batch size is dynamically adjusted according to the formula `b = k / l`, where `k` is a tunable constant, `l` is the input length.
-See: `./libs/data/gma/bucket_sampler.py` for implementation details.
+See `BucketSampler` in  `./libs/data/gma/bucket_sampler.py`

 ---